DeepBrain-AI/docs/docs/aihuman/unity-sdk/getting-started/projectsetup.md

 In this chapter, you will learn how to create and register UserKey and AppId, etc. required for authentication for using AI Human SDK.

 ## 1. Create an account
-Create an account on the **[AI Human SDK Website](https://aitalk.deepbrainai.io)**.
+Create an account on the **[AI Human SDK Website](https://aihuman.deepbrain.io)**.

 ## 2. Add a project to My workspace
-Create a project in **[My workspace](https://aitalk.deepbrainai.io/aihuman/sdk)**, enter App Id of Platform(Android, iOS, Windows) and click confirm.
+Create a project in **[My workspace](https://aihuman.deepbrain.io/aihuman/sdk)**, enter App Id of Platform(Android, iOS, Windows) and click confirm.
 Then User Key will be issued.

 <img src="/img/aihuman/unity/SDK_WebPage_UserKey.png" />

-The appId, userKey, uuid, and platform information will be used as arguments for AuthStart(), an authentication function.
+The appId, userKey, and platform information will be used as arguments for Authenticate(), an authentication function.

 :::info
 - The appId is the project's unique Id, which is usually generated as "com.example.project.appname".
 - Userkey can create a project on the AI Human website and receive it while registering the appId.
-- Uuid refers to the unique ID of the device where the application is installed.
-Make it by calling Guide.NewGuid() and save and reuse it after initial creation so that it does not change every time you call it.
 - The platform value is set to match the App Platform.
 (Android, iOS, Windows)
 :::